Homepage

 Scanlock Broom

-The Broom is one of the first Non-Linear Junction Detectors (NLJD).
+The Broom is a first generation Non-Linear Junction Detectors (NLJD).
 It can find an electronic circuit hidden in, say, a wall, even when it is not turned on.

 More information